RedisInsight/Tutorials/src/sq/intro.md

-Redis Stack offers an enhanced Redis experience via the following search and query features:
+Redis Stack offers an enhanced Redis experience via the following Query Engine features:

 - A rich query language
 - Incremental indexing on JSON and hash documents